Akuli/3d-game-experiment/README.md

 ## Setup

 Take a picture of someone's face and crop it so that you're left with a rectangle-shaped picture containing the face.
-Put that to `person.png`.
+Set everything except the face to transparent.
+Put that to `person1.png`.
+Create `person2.png` similarly.
 Then:

 ```
 $ git submodule init